mastermindLAB/mastermindLAB.github.io/_pages/Resume.md

 * Securing your data by making Azure blob storage and push it to the database for any advanced analytics.

-Why you need this?

-If you are running a visualization tool and paying huge money to store data on that platform you should have second storage at a low cost and do the same work with high productivity and add advanced predictive analysis.

-Since all the historian data may not always require to keep on the viz provider tools we can certainly run all heavy lifting algorithms on Azure by utilizing the stored data on a Datalake.

-Also, you can lease different databases to third parties as a data provider.

-* This will change and create huge scope for the upcoming media industry who has a hybrid capability now and can provide media and data analytics solutions.Worked on building Microsoft Azure's new analytics service to analyze media ads data and salesforce data ingestion for higher accuracy of parameters that matters before any campaign lunches.
-This capability of data integration includes: Securing your data by making Azure blob storage and push it to the database for any advanced analytics.
-Why you need this?
-If you are running a visualization tool and paying huge money to store data on that platform you should have second storage at a low cost and do the same work with high productivity and add advanced predictive analysis.
-Since all the historian data may not always require to keep on the viz provider tools we can certainly run all heavy lifting algorithms on Azure by utilizing the stored data on a Datalake.
-Also, you can lease different databases to third parties as a data provider.
-This will change and create huge scope for the upcoming media industry who has a hybrid capability now and can provide media and data analytics solutions.
 * Skills: Oral Communication · Digital Media · CommunicationSkills: Oral Communication · Digital Media · Communication

 > Digital Analyst